CURRENT LEGISLATIVE INITIATIVES

 Each year at the state Capitol in St. Paul, MCCL lobbies elected officials to enact measures that will help protect innocent human life.

-Here are the major efforts that MCCL is supporting during the 2021 legislative session.
+Here are the major efforts that MCCL supported during the 2021 legislative session.

 LICENSE ABORTION FACILITIES